mefercs/DSAL/chapter7/LinkedList.md

 Nodes are a lightweight object, that mantains a reference to other node/s in order to reprensent a linear order sequence.
+- Assingning to None variables helps the python garbage collector
 # Singly Linked Lists
 An node that stores a reference to an object and another node of the list, or it can reference None instead another node, if this is the list end.
 - We store also the `head` and the `tail`, we can identify the tail if that node has `None` as its Node reference.